theforeman/hammer-cli-foreman/doc/host_create.md

  --puppet-proxy-id PUPPET_PROXY_ID
- --realm REALM_NAME                        Name to search by --realm-id REALM_ID                       Numerical ID or realm name --root-pass ROOT_PASS                     required if host is managed and value is not inherited from host group or default password in settings
+ --realm REALM_NAME                        Name to search by --realm-id REALM_ID                       Numerical ID or realm name --root-password ROOT_PW                   required if host is managed and value is not inherited from host group or default password in settings
- --root-password ROOT_PW
  --subnet SUBNET_NAME                      Subnet name --subnet-id SUBNET_ID
  --volume VOLUME                           Volume parameters